M3etp/healthy-snakes/README.md

 Contributions to this project are welcome!
 If you find any issues or have any suggestions for improvement, feel free to open an issue or submit a pull request.

 ## Credits
-This game was developed by [your name].
+This game was developed by Meet Parmar.